 Seminal plugs happen when sperm builds up in a male beardie’s inverted hemipenes during mating season and forms a hard, waxy plug.

 This is very common in bearded dragons and is not a cause for concern.

 Check out our dedicated post on bearded dragon sperm plugs for more in depth details on this.

 Bearded Dragon Black Poop

-Black poop occurs when your bearded dragon’s diet consists of too many insects and not enough vegetables.
+If bearded dragons poop black feces, it means their diet consists of too many insects and not enough vegetables.

 As an adult, a beardie’s diet should have a ratio of 25% insects and 75% plant matter such as leafy greens, vegetables, and a small amount of fruit.